-The legendary Moscow ghosts: Cat Behemoth from Master and Margarita, a charming lady, a luxurious limousine…
+The legendary Moscow ghosts: Cat Behemoth from Bulgakov’s Master and Margarita, a charming lady, a luxurious limousine…

-Moscow is not only monumental Kremlin, vodka and cute matryoshka dolls.
-There’s a lot of intrigue and magic on every corner.
+Moscow is not only history, Kremlin, vodka and cute matryoshka dolls.
+There’s a lot of intrigue and mystery on every corner.
 Watch out for ghosts in Moscow!

 5 most famous Moscow ghosts to be aware of